royw/appimage-updater/docs/testing.md

 AppImage Updater features a robust test infrastructure with advanced isolation and reliability features:

+### Test Reorganization (Completed)

+The test suite has been reorganized for better performance and pre-build testing:

+- **✅ Source Code Testing**: Tests now run against source code using `CliRunner` instead of subprocess execution
+- **✅ Pre-Build Capability**: All tests can run before the application is built, enabling faster development cycles
+- **✅ Integration Tests Included**: Integration tests are now included in all Taskfile test tasks
+- **✅ Enhanced E2E Tests**: New workflow tests for check commands and format validation
+- **✅ Maintained Coverage**: All original test scenarios preserved with improved execution method

 ### Test Isolation

 Tests run in complete isolation with temporary configuration to prevent interference with user data: